kirbyt/site-www-thecave-com/_posts/2014-10-13-iphone-6-plus-is-too-big-for-me-but-i-bought-it-anyways.markdown

 What I really want isn't the iPhone 6 Plus, but what I want does not exists, at least not yet.

 As a developer what I really want is an iPod touch Plus.
-If Apple were selling an iPod touch Plus that is the same as the iPhone 6 Plus minus the phone, then I would buy it in an instance.
+If Apple were selling an iPod touch Plus that is the same as the iPhone 6 Plus minus the phone, then I would buy it in an instant.
 That way I could continue using my iPhone 5 as my primary phone device and the iPod touch Plus as a test device.
 And my son would be happy too because in his mind the iPod touch Plus would be his even though I would use it for testing purposes.
 But sadly there is no such thing as an iPod touch Plus right now.

 ## Change My Mind Again